 Why did you decide to become a tour guide?

-What’s so special about Ostia Antica for you?
+What is special about Ostia Antica for you?

-After studying and working abroad for a few years, I decided to come back to Ostia Antica, where I still live today.
-Ostia Antica, however, cannot be isolated: its history can only be understood by combining it with that of the ancient imperial ports on the other bank of the river Tiber and, of course, with the history of Rome, whose dominion over the Mediterranean Sea would have been unthinkable without its ports.
-Ostia Antica is a special place because it is steeped in history yet timeless.
-In 2013, together with some friends, we thought that the historical-archaeological heritage of the Roman coast deserved to be enhanced and, for this reason, we founded the cultural association L’Info-Attiva in Ostia Antica and then, in 2017, Visit Ostia Antica.
+After studying and working abroad for a few years, I then returned to Ostia Antica, where I still live.
+Ostia Antica, however, cannot be isolated: its history can only be understood by combining it with that of the ancient imperial ports on the other bank of the Tiber River and, more generally, with the history of Rome, whose dominion over the Mediterranean would have been unthinkable without the its ports.
+Ostia Antica is a special place because it is steeped in history and yet timeless.
+In 2013, together with some friends, we thought that the historical-archaeological heritage of the Roman coast deserved to be valued and, for this reason, we founded the cultural association L’Info-active in Ostia Antica and then, in 2017, Visit Ostia Antica.

-Which are your favorite tours?
+What are your favorite tours?